cantalupo555/anki-assistant-languages/CONVENTIONS.md

     -   **Unit Tests:** Test individual units of code (functions, components).
     -   **Integration Tests:** Test the interaction between different parts of the system.
     -   **End-to-End (E2E) Tests:** Test the complete system, simulating user interaction.
--   **Environment Variables:** Use `.env` files to store environment variables.
+-   **Environment Variables:** Use `.env` files to store environment variables specific to the backend if necessary (most are likely global, listed later).
--   **Error Handling:** Implement error handling to catch unexpected errors and return appropriate error responses to the client.
-Use `try...catch` to catch errors and return appropriate HTTP status codes (e.g., 500 for internal server errors) with detailed error messages in JSON.
+-   **Error Handling:** Implement error handling to catch unexpected errors and return appropriate error responses to the client via the API.
+Use `try...catch` in controllers/services and return appropriate HTTP status codes (e.g., 500 for internal server errors) with detailed error messages in JSON for non-database errors.
 -   **Security:**
-    -   Implement security measures such as input data validation, protection against XSS and CSRF attacks, and use HTTPS for secure communication.
+    -   Implement security measures such as input data validation (in routes/controllers), protection against XSS (via proper output encoding) and CSRF attacks, and use HTTPS for secure communication.
     -   **CSRF Protection:** Pay special attention to CSRF protection on any endpoint that relies on cookies for authentication or state, such as the token refresh endpoint.
 Use techniques like `SameSite` cookie attributes and potentially checking the `Origin` header or using anti-CSRF tokens if necessary.
+    -   **Password Hashing:** Never store passwords in plain text.
+Use a strong, salted hashing algorithm like bcrypt when handling user registration or password updates.
+    -   **Token Security:** Never store sensitive tokens (like refresh tokens) directly in the database.
+Store a secure hash (e.g., SHA256) instead (handled in the Database section conventions).
 -   **Logs:** Use logs to monitor the application's behavior.
     -   **Backend:** Use `console` or libraries like `winston` to record logs in a structured and flexible way.
         -   **Log Levels**